 Enamel is a material produced by fusing powdered glass to a substrate.
-It is fired along with additive pigments.
-Covering the steel elements with enamel protects the base material from rust, gives the ware a pleasing aesthetic, and also guarantees health and safety whilst using the enamelware in the kitchen.
-The durability of the enamelware comes as a result of it being fired at high temperatures (about 850°C) This not only makes it durable but makes it suitable for use on every cooker (including induction hobs) and also makes it dishwasher safe.
+It is fired with additive pigments.
+Covering steel elements with enamel protects the base material from rust, gives the ware a pleasing aesthetic, and guarantees health and safety during the use of enamelware in the kitchen.
+Its durability is the result of firing at high temperatures (about 850°C) This does not only make it durable, but also makes it suitable for use on every cooker (including induction hobs) and makes it dishwasher-safe.

-So what does the enamalware production process look like?
+What does the enamelware production process look like?

 Well it’s not that easy really!
-This process takes part into two main stages:
+The process is divided into two main stages:

 The first stage is metalworking

-Firstly the sheet metal is cut into separate rings, it is then pressed at high pressure to form the body of the dish we are producing.
-The parts of metal such as the handles or rims are then taken and welded together to complete the metal form…
+Firstly the sheet metal is cut into separate rings.
+It is then pressed at high pressure to form the body of the dish.
+The metal parts such as the handles or rims are then taken and welded together to complete the metal form…

-The second stage is to enamel the metal form
+The second stage is enameling the metal form

-The second part of enamelling is where your design really comes to life!
-This is where the colour is applied to the dish.
+The second part of enameling is where your design really comes to life!
+This is where the dish gets some color.
 This gives the product its required aesthetic and practical attributes.
-Should the inner and outer colours of the product vary we firstly apply the inner coat.
-After some drying time the special enamel is then applied to the rim.
-This enamel is specifically made to protect the rim and needs to be especially durable.
-The product is then fired once more before going through another rigorous inspection (we want to make sure this will meet our high standards of production).
+Should the inner and outer colors of the product vary we firstly apply the inner coat.
+After drying, we apply a special enamel to the rim.
+It is specifically made to protect this area and needs to be significantly durable.
+The product is then fired once more before another rigorous inspection (we want to ensure all high standards of production are met).

-After all that, we can begin decorating the product (if applicable) or packing it.
-The decoration is also a lengthy process.
+After all of this, we can begin to decorate the product (if applicable) or pack it.
+Decoration is also a time-consuming process.
 At first the ceramic decal has to be applied.
-Then it has to be dried and fired again at very high temperatures before of course….
-Yes you guessed it!
-Being Inspected again!
+Then it has to be dried and fired at very high temperatures (once again!) before, of course….
+Yes – you guessed it!
+Being inspected again!

 ● Safe for the health of your family members and anti-allergenic,